michael-van-vuuren/csci5612/src/content/models/svm.md

 ## Conclusions

-Support Vector Machines are reasonably effective at predict a song's genre based on its lyrics, especially with non-linear kernels.
+Support Vector Machines were decent at predict a song's genre based on its lyrics, especially with non-linear kernels.
 The RBF kernel performed the best, compared to the linear and polynomial kernels, which suggests that the feature space requires non-linear hyperplanes.
 For practical use, LinearSVC trained faster, while still obtaining decent results, which would be useful if the model's training set was regularly updated, or updated in real time.
 These lyric to genre models can be used in the future to tag songs based on their lyrics, which could improve other classification models.
 In the next section, ensemble learning is used to capture the patterns in the lyrics even better than these SVMs were able to.